 Well, it’s a way of using a lead’s email address to fire through a series of communications through an automated system.

 This saves you time by doing all the legwork, helps you to build those relationships, and keeps people interested.

-Through simple, yet sophisticated automated systems like Drip you can begin to see how your customers really feel about you, helping you to work smarter, convert more leads into customers and more customers into ambassadors for your brand.
+Through simple, yet sophisticated automated systems like Drip you can see how your customers really feel about you, helping you to work smarter, convert more leads into customers and more customers into ambassadors for your brand.